How to Grow Basil Microgreens a Beginnners Guide

 When your microgreens are about two inches tall, harvest them.
 They will be at their most tasty as a result.

-Try combining your basil microgreens with other kinds of microgreens if you're searching for a quick and simple method to spice up your dishes.
+Try combining your basil microgreens with other kinds of microgreens if you're searching for a quick and straightforward method to spice up your dishes.
 Microgreens from mustard, arugula, and radish are all delicious additions to salads and sandwiches.